Updates, commentary, training and advice on immigration and asylum law

 The National Health Service (Charges to Overseas Visitors) Regulations 2015 (SI 2015 No. 238) required NHS trusts in England to charge 150% of the cost of secondary care.
 The charging regulations were expanded in October 2017, forcing community services to also impose charges and making provision for advance payments for non-urgent care.
 Separate but similar rules are in place in Scotland, Wales and Northern Ireland.
 This article focuses on the rules in England.

-What do the Immigration Rules say about refusal because of debt to the NHS?
+What do the immigration rules say about refusal because of debt to the NHS?

-Paragraph 9.11.1 of Part 9 says:
+Paragraph SUI 16.1 of Part Suitability says:

 Note that the above only applies if the charge was incurred after 6 April 2016.
 For charges incurred between 1 November 2011 and 5 April 2016, an application should only be refused if the debt is £1,000 or more.